Mooshua/BitMod/README.md

 A fast, elegant, and modern BattleBit: Remastered modding framework designed to enable plugins of all kinds to operate simultaneously on the same API server.

-> **Warning**
+> [!IMPORTANT]
 >
 > Just like the Community API, BitMod is in very early development.
 Tread carefully!

+> [!WARNING]
+>
+> **BitMod is currently broken due to Community Server API changes.**
+> This banner will be removed when it is fixed.

 ## Features

 - **Hot Reloading & Unloading**: Plugins can be loaded and unloaded on the fly
+- **Out of the Box**: BitMod includes critical plugins for server administration, and can run a server completely out of the box.
 - **Compatibility**: Using BitMod, plugins don't need to be aware of one another to launch, hook game events, and send commands.
+Plugins can use behavior of other plugins without needing to be aware of their existence.
-- **Sky's The Limit**: All non-core functionality (eg configuration, commands) are implemented as plugins, A testament to the extreme flexibility of BitMod's design
+- **Sky's The Limit**: All non-core functionality (eg configuration, commands) are implemented as plugins, A demonstration of the extreme flexibility of BitMod's design

 ## Introduction